 Contest Schedule for Academic Fair at St. Patricks

-The other contest is called Private Schools Interscholastic Association, also known as PSIA.
+Private Schools Interscholastic Association holds a competition we refer to as "PSIA."
 Below is a link to PSIA event names and explanations in detail according to objective vs. subjective events.
 Please visit the PSIA website to read and discern the details of the competition.

 Art Memory, Calculator, Dictionary Skills, Listening Skills, Maps, Graphs and Charts, Mathematics, Music Memory, Number Sense, Science, Spelling and Vocabulary contests.